Our Aims for English at St.Peter's

 Reading at Home

-At St.Peter’s, we expect our children to read at least four times a week and have their home record signed.
+At St.Peter’s, we expect our children to read daily and have their home record signed.
 Research has shown that regular reading not only improves reading speed needed to complete tests in a given time, but also improves vocabulary and composition in writing.
 Staff monitor home reading records very closely to ensure children are reading regularly.

 Reading in School